EpsilonKu/newm-atha/README.md

 This is a required prerequisite to use the python-side (smoother) gestures.
 C-side or DBus gestures do not require this.

-As a sidenote, this is not necessary for a Wayland compositor in general as the devices can be accessed through `systemd-logind` or `seatd` or similar.
+As a side note, this is not necessary for a Wayland compositor in general as the devices can be accessed through `systemd-logind` or `seatd` or similar.
 However the python `evdev` module does not allow instantiation given a file descriptor (only a path which it then opens itself), so usage of that module would no longer be possible in this case (plus at first sight there is no easy way of getting that file descriptor to the
 Python side).
 Also `wlroots` (`libinput` in the backend) does not expose touchpads as what they are (`touch-down`, `touch-up`, `touch-motion` for any number of parallel slots), but only as pointers (`motion` / `axis`), so gesture detection around `libinput`-events is not possible as well.

-Therefore, we're stuck with the less secure (and a lot easier) way of using the (probably named `input`) group.
+Therefore, we're stuck with the less secure (and a lot easier) way of using the group (probably) named `input`.

 ## Next steps